FAQs about TNR

-Feral cats generally carry disease as the same rate as other felines.
+Feral cats generally carry diseases at the same rate as other felines.
 TNR helps to control the spread of disease in free-roaming cat populations.
 Through TNR, cats are immunized against rabies.

 What is the Wisconsin Humane Society’s TNR service?

-The Wisconsin Humane Society offers a TNR service.
-The service provides sterilization and vaccination services to feral cats for a nominal fee.
-Any interested person who would like to have a feral cat altered and who agrees to our guidelines is welcome to participate.
+The Wisconsin Humane Society offers a TNR service on a limited basis.
+The service provides sterilization and vaccination services to feral cats in Wisconsin for a nominal fee.

 My neighbor's feral cats are digging up my flower bed.
 What can I do?